insightsengineering/teal.modules.clinical/README.md

 Most modules in the package are implemented using functions from the R package [`tern`](https://insightsengineering.github.io/tern/) in order to produce their output.

-Please see the [Teal Gallery](https://insightsengineering.github.io/teal.gallery/) and [TLG Catalog](https://insightsengineering.github.io/tlg-catalog/) for examples of `teal` apps created using modules from this package.
+Please see the [Teal Gallery](https://insightsengineering.github.io/teal.gallery/) and [TLG Catalog](https://insightsengineering.github.io/tlg-catalog/) for examples of `shiny` apps created using modules from this package.

 ## Installation